-On February 12, 2013, the Company completed the acquisition of Astral and as a result, the Company has the option to acquire a 100% interest in mining claims, collectively known as the Los Crestones Property, located in the Sinaloa State, Mexico.
+The Company has the option to acquire a 100% interest in mining claims, collectively known as the Los Crestones Property, located in the Sinaloa State, Mexico.

-During the nine months ended January 31, 2015, the Company paid \$434,842 (US \$385,000) to the optionors of the Los Crestones Property.
+During the year ended April 30, 2015, the Company paid \$434,842 (US\$385,000) to the optionors of the Los Crestones Property.
 The Company has earned a 100% interest in the Los Crestones Property.

-Upon exercise of the option, the vendors will retain a 0.5% net smelter returns royalty on the Los Crestones Property, which the Company may purchase for US\$400,000.
+The vendors retain a 0.5% net smelter returns royalty on the Los Crestones Property, which the Company may purchase for US\$400,000.